JohnReeves/bcs-ciphers/colour.md

 ## Make the cipher input form beautiful

-Replace my horrible colours with your favourites from the Material Design colours.
+Replace my horrible colours with your favourites from the [Material Design colours](https://material.io/design/color/)

 Use the styling rules to make your cipher tool beautiful.